jplataquin/visa-v/README.md

 Method      | Description
 ------------|-------------
-.ready()    | Returns a promise that will resolve if the view is deemed ready. promise     | The defered internal promise object used in the .ready() method .*          | Custom user defined methods that are made publicly accesible for a number of user defined features.
+.ready()    | Returns a promise that will resolve if the view is deemed ready.
+.promise    | The defered internal promise object used in the .ready() method .clone().   | Method to clone the view.
+.*          | Custom user defined methods that are made publicly accesible for a number of user defined features.